 All are invited.
 There are no special requirements to access the dedication site, a Military ID or current drivers license is all that is required.
 Signs will be posted from the I-185 gate directing guests to the dedication site.

-Inquiries regarding SFC Yano’s memorial dedication should be directed to Mr. Scott Fountain at email@example.com
+Inquiries regarding SFC Yano’s memorial dedication should be directed to Mr. Scott Fountain at email@example.com in a new window

 COLONEL JIMMIE LEACH MEMORIAL DEDICATION CEREMONY